smpallen99/coherence/README.md

 Run a `git diff` to review the updated files.
 If you had updated any of the boilerplate files, you may need to manually integrate the changes into the newly generated files.

-Run `mix help coherence.install` for more information.
+Run `mix help coh.install` for more information.

 ## Getting Started